How to avoid tourist trap restaurants in Rome

 We’ll make sure to include the following in the guides we leave at the apartments we manage!

 You’re really paying for the exclusive views when you pick this kind of place – the food will not be the owners’ priority because they count on customers (ie. travelers) being only there that one time and then… be gone.

 If you find yourself sitting in a place where no one is a local, it means Romans avoid it like the plague.
 Usually for a very good reason.

 A real Roman (or Italian, for that matter) place will work mostly with seasonal ingredients.
 Offering artichokes in March or strawberries at Christmas (outlandish examples, but you get the idea!) means those products are frozen.
 And we can very well eat frozen food at home, don’t we?

 “Bouncer-waiters” try to get you to go in

 A member of staff is standing outside the restaurant and trying actively to attract your attention?
 Keep walking.
 No reputable mom-and-pop place would hire someone just for this… They would be needed inside the kitchen, or serving tables!

 Fear the giant menu (with pictures of the food available)

 There is nothing wrong with a menu in the restaurant window, or by the door – we actually think it’s helpful and avoids embarrassing situations where you sit, look at the menu and then leave because you didn’t find anything interesting.
-What is problematic is the other kind of menus, those that are more billboard-like than sheets of paper.
+What is problematic is the other kind of menus, those that are more billboard-like.
 When you see them, you’ll recognize them straight away.

 Menus are translated in other languages